thanhvo-cse/history-plugin/README.md

-# History Plugin
+# Model History Plugin

-Add history to models.
+- Add revision history to October CMS backend.

-## Add history
+- Every updates on a model could be tracked as revisions, with user, time and changes in detail.

-Every updates on a model could be tracked as revisions, with user, time and changes in detail.
+# Requirements

-### Installation
+- October CMS 1.0 or above

-To install using October CMS v1.1 or above:
+## Installation Instructions
 ```
-php artisan plugin:install ThanhVoCSE.History --from=git@github.com:thanhvo-cse/history-plugin.git
+php artisan plugin:install ThanhVoCSE.History
 ```
 Or
 ```